Famly X CLOSE

 The UK calculates ratios differently than Germany.
 The US has state-level variations.
 Each market's managers carried a different mental model of what "properly staffed" looks like.
 A tool designed for London wouldn't work for Munich without structural flexibility.

-Synthesis and version 1
+Synthesis and early ideas

 Two key discoveries from the research guided where I spent my time: